-If you are ill, an emergency arises, or you otherwise need unplanned time off, notify Allyssa as soon as possible.
+If you are ill, an emergency arises, or you otherwise need unplanned time off, notify the GPRA Data Manager as soon as possible.
 If possible, also notify any other staff that may be affected by your absence.

 MY LEAVE IN UCD ACCESS